-There are also provisions for purchase, such as tea, coffee, hot chocolate, and a sustenance box that includes pasta, soup, oatmeal, cookies, and beef jerky.
-The sustenance box costs $30 and is useful for those who wish to bring only themselves and the most minimalist of essentials.
-For the more frugal, I would recommend swinging by a grocery store prior to your arrival to pick up your favorite food items.
+There are also provisions for purchase on site.
+These include tea, coffee, hot chocolate, and a sustenance box made up of pasta, soup, oatmeal, cookies, and beef jerky.
+The sustenance box costs $30 and is perfect for those who wish to bring the most minimalist of essentials.
+For the more frugal, I would recommend bringing your own food items.

-Each GetAway House has a full bathroom.
+Each GetAway House cabins also comes with a full bathroom.
 The camping averse will be excited to learn that there is a flushable toilet and a stand-in shower that spits out hot water, with good pressure to boot!
 They provide all the necessary textiles as well as biodegradable body wash, shampoo and conditioner.
 In order to protect the environment, they request using only biodegradable products during your stay.

 Lastly, the cabins have a bench, small desk, and chair – enough space to perform all sorts of activities.
-Having thought of it all, GetAway provides plenty of reading material, a lamp, outlets with USB charging stations, a deck of cards, and a pamphlet full of activity ideas.
+Having thought of it all, GetAway provides plenty of activities for their guests.
+In the cabin are reading materials, a lamp, outlets with USB charging stations, playing cards, and a pamphlet full of ideas.

 We were able to lay out a 500-piece puzzle, as well as eat our meals comfortably on the table.
 Those hoping to get away and write have an inspiring view of the outdoors while sitting on a writer’s desk.
 There is even a cellphone lockbox, to help keep phone addicts disconnected thus allowing for more introspection and rejuvenation.